 It’s hard to move very far down this list without including the Synchilla Snap-T. This pullover is pretty much synonymous with the word “fleece,” and despite its simple appearance, can be a pretty versatile piece of gear.
 The Synchilla is easy to throw on before heading out for a walk or bike ride, and perfect for wearing out on the town after a day of skiing.
 It’s definitely not performance-oriented in any way, but the masses have had no problem embracing its casual slant.

-See the Men's Patagonia Synchilla See the Women's Patagonia Synchilla
+See the Men's Patagonia Synchilla Snap-T See the Women's Patagonia Synchilla Snap-T

 Best Budget Fleece Jacket

 What we don’t: Thin and slightly inferior build quality.